unsplash/unsplash-js/README.md

 > [!CAUTION]
 > This project has been archived and no longer receives support or updates.
-Refer to the [developpers documentation](https://unsplash.com/documentation) to make requests to the Unsplash API.
+Refer to our [developper documentation](https://unsplash.com/documentation) to make requests to the Unsplash API.

 # Unsplash